JoeStuff17/JoeStuff17/README.md

 - 👋 Hi, I’m @JoeStuff17
-- 👀 I’m interested in Desingning as well as backend
+- 👀 I’m interested in FrontEnd as well as backEnd
-- 🌱 I’m currently learning React_native and Angular
+- 🌱 I’m currently learning Angular & NestJs
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me through Instagram  - me_joe
+- 📫 How to reach me through Instagram  - _me_joe

 <!---
 JoeStuff17/JoeStuff17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.